List of Forms under Companies Act, 2013

 Chartered accountants, company secretaries, and cost accountants verify and certify forms to ensure compliance and accuracy.

-4. Are physical submissions still required?
+4. Are submissions required?

 No, all forms under the Companies Act 2013 are filed electronically through the MCA portal.